sauravsingh3021/Design-and-Verification-of-Synchronous-FIFO-Memory-Verilog/README.md

 Replace +TESTCASE=1 with any number between 1–12 to run a specific test case.

-🌐 Using EDA Playground
-Go to EDA Playground

-Paste the fifo.v and tb_fifo.v code into the appropriate sections

-Select Questa Advanced (2020.4) as the simulator

-Add simulation option: +TESTCASE=1

-Click Run to simulate and view results

-📈 Viewing Waveforms (Optional)
-If waveform dumping is enabled via:

-verilog
-Copy
-Edit
-$dumpfile("dump.vcd");
-$dumpvars(0, tb_fifo);
-You can use GTKWave to view the waveform:

-bash
-Copy
-Edit
-gtkwave dump.vcd
 📚 Topics Covered
 FIFO RTL design and parameterization